NiklasPfister/adaXT/docs/user_guide/honest_splitting.md

 ## Honest splitting in adaXT

-In its most basic form honest splitting consists of dividing the training data into two disjoint subsets; a fitting set (called `fitting_indices` in the code base) used to create a tree and a prediction set (called `prediction_indices` in the code base) used to populate the leaf nodes that are later used when predicting.
+In its most basic form honest splitting consists of dividing the training data into two disjoint subsets; a fitting set, called `fitting_indices` in the code, used to create a fitted tree and a prediction set, called `prediction_indices` in the code, used to populate the leaf nodes that are later used when predicting.

-This basic version of honest splitting can be achieved manually in adaXT by using the `refit_leaf_nodes` function as follows:
+This basic version of honest splitting can be performed manually in adaXT by using the `refit_leaf_nodes` function as follows:

 ```python